vanhoefm/fragattacks/research/README.md

 ## 7.3.
 Mixed key attack tests (§4)

-- When running the mixed key test against an AP, the AP must be configured to regularly renew the session key (PTK) by executing a new 4-way handshake (e.g. every minute).
+- When running the mixed key test against an AP, the AP must be configured to regularly  (e.g. every minute) renew the session key (PTK) by executing a new 4-way handshake.
 The tool will display `Client cannot force rekey.
 Waiting on AP to start PTK rekey` when waiting for this PTK rekey handshake.
-  Against a low number of APs, the client can also request to renew the PTK, meaning there is no need to configure the AP to periodically renew the key.
-In this case you can let the test tool request to renew the PTK by adding the `--rekey-req` parameter.
+  Against a low number of APs, the test tool can also request to renew the PTK by adding the `--rekey-req` parameter, meaning there is no need to configure the AP to periodically renew the key.

 - Some APs cannot be configured to regularly renew the session key (PTK).
 Against these APs you can instead try to run a cache attack test.
-In case the AP is vulnerable to cache attacks then it is also vulnerable to mixed key attacks.
-If the AP isn't vulnerable to cache attacks then we cannot say anything about its susceptibility to mixed key attacks, and in that case I recommend performing a code audit instead.
+In case the AP is vulnerable to cache attacks, then it is also vulnerable to mixed key attacks.
+If the AP isn't vulnerable to cache attacks, then we cannot say anything about its susceptibility to mixed key attacks, and in that case I recommend performing a code audit instead.

-- The `--pn-per-qos` parameter assures that both injected fragments have consecutive packet numbers, which is required for the attack to succeed against certain devices (e.g. against Linux).
+- `ping I,F,BE,AE --pn-per-qos`: The extra `--pn-per-qos` parameter assures that both injected fragments have consecutive packet numbers, which is required for the mixed key attack to succeed against certain devices (e.g. against Linux).

 - Several devices implement the 4-way handshake differently and this will impact whether these tests will succeed or not.
-In case the tests fail, it is highly recommended to also perform the mixed key attack tests listed in [Extended Vulnerability Tests](#8.-Extended-Vulnerability-Tests).
+In case the tests fail, it is recommended to also perform the mixed key attack tests listed in [Extended Vulnerability Tests](#8.-Extended-Vulnerability-Tests).

 ## 7.4.
 Cache attack tests (§5)

 - When testing an AP, the tool sends a first fragment, then tries to _reassociate_ with the AP, and finally sends the second fragment.
-We found that not all APs properly support the reassociation process.
-In that case, add the `--full-reconnect` option as shown in the table.
+However, not all APs properly support the reassociation process.
+In that case, add the `--full-reconnect` option as shown in the table, which makes the test tool to _deauthenticate_ after sending the first fragment.

 - When testing a client, the tools sends a first fragment, _disassociates_ the client, and once the client has reconnected will send the second fragment.
 Ideally the client will immediately reconnect after sending the disassociation frame.
 This may require disabling all other networks in the client being tested.
-We also found that some clients don't seem to properly handle the disassocation, and in that case you can add the `--full-reconnect` option as shown in the table to send a deauthentication frame instead.
+I also found that some clients don't seem to properly handle the disassocation, and in that case you can add the `--full-reconnect` option as shown in the table to send a deauthentication frame instead.

+- `ping I,E,R,AE [--full-reconnect]`: Here the second fragment is sent immediately after reconnecting with the AP, which is important in case the device under test clears fragments from memory after a short time.

+- `ping I,E,R,E [--full-reconnect]`: Here the second fragment is sent 1 second after reconnecting with the AP, which can be useful in case there is a small delay between completion of the handshake and installing the negotiated key.

 ## 7.5.
 Mixed plain/encrypt attack (§6.3)

 - `ping I,E,P` and `linux-plain`: if this test succeeds the resulting attacks are described in Section 6.3 of the paper.
-Summarized, in combintation with the A-MSDU or cache vulnerability it can be exploited to inject packets.
+Summarized, in combintation with the A-MSDU or cache vulnerability, it can be exploited to inject packets.
 When not combined with any other vulnerabilities the impact is implementation-specific.

 - `ping I,P,E`: if this test succeeds it is trivial to inject plaintext frames towards the device _if_